Cloud Security

 A far too common security blunder is misconfigured data buckets used by an application, or even users, to store and share data.
 Most applications require some form of permanent storage for meta and application data.
 For example, storing files that a user might upload through an application.
 Granting sufficient access that allows the application access but prevents the data from being made accessible to the public is ripe for human error to creep in.

-Divio addresses cloud storage by mandating best practices - providing a decentralised storage network environment variable that apps must use.
+Divio addresses cloud storage by mandating best practices - providing a decentralized storage network environment variable that apps must use.
 This allows the underlying cloud vendor infrastructure to be abstracted away and gives the app developer confidence they can depend on the variable they are automatically provisioned.
 Users of the Divio platform cannot accidentally misconfigure cloud storage, and the secure-by-default model cannot be broken.

 2. Misunderstanding or neglecting the Shared Responsibility Model